 In short, a blockchain is a list of data records that works as a decentralized digital ledger.
-The data is organized into blocks, which are chronologically arranged and secured by cryptography.
+The data is organized into blocks, which are chronologically arranged and secured by cryptography

 was created in the early 1990s when computer scientist Stuart Haber and physicist W. Scott Stornetta employed cryptographic techniques in a chain of blocks as a way to secure digital documents from data tampering.

 Although blockchain technology is older than cryptocurrencies, it was only after the creation of Bitcoin in 2008 that its potential started to be recognized.
-Since then, the interest in blockchain technology has been growing gradually and cryptocurrencies are now being acknowledged on a larger scale.
+Since then, the interest in blockchain technology has been growing gradually, and cryptocurrencies are now being acknowledged on a larger scale.

 In the context of cryptocurrencies, a blockchain consists of a stable chain of blocks, each one storing a list of previously confirmed transactions.
 Since the blockchain network is maintained by a myriad of computers spread around the world, it functions as a decentralized database (or ledger).
 This means that each participant (node

-a decentralized digital currency that is borderless, censorship-resistant.
+a decentralized digital currency that is borderless, and censorship-resistant.
 In addition, most blockchain systems are considered trustless because they do not require any kind of trust.
 There is no single authority in control of Bitcoin.

 , which relies on hashing algorithms.
 Bitcoin uses the SHA-256 algorithm (Secure hash algorithm 256 bits).
 It takes an input of any length and generates an output that will always have the same length.
 The output produced is called a "hash" and, in this case, is always made of 64 characters (256bits).